 The State Fair has been held annually ever since, with the exception of the years 1942 to 1946.
-With the onset of World War II, such “excesses” were canceled due to rationings, shortages of goods and the huge number of men deployed oversees.
+With the onset of World War II, such “excesses” were canceled due to rationings, shortages of goods and the huge number of men deployed overseas.
 Today, the West Virginia State Fair maintains its long-held traditions of agriculture, family entertainment and education

 From the sweet smell of fresh hay to the lights of the midway to the sounds of concert goers in the grandstand, the Fair is met with anticipation year-after-year.
 Throughout the 10-day festivities, visitors can enjoy everything from livestock shows or horse races to exhibits featuring arts and crafts and fresh vegetables to carnival rides and musical acts.
 And did we mention the food?
 Come hungry and ready to satisfy your every culinary craving -- from Belt’s Pizza and a Pronto Pup (the best corndog east of the Mississippi) to Ben Ellen Donuts, giant cinnamon rolls and homemade, hand-dipped ice cream.
 There’s even the State Fair’s version of farm-to-table with a Cattleman Steak Sandwich, a fresh roasted ear of corn and various offerings at the local high school’s FFA (Future Farmers of America) Ham Stand.